I dillied and dallied, dallied and dillied…

 - Strain out the water and mash the potatoes.
 You might want to add a little milk to the potatoes to make the mash more creamy.

 - In another large pot, heat up the olive oil on medium.
 When the oil is hot, place the onion into the oil and cook until soft.

 - When onions are soft and starting to brown, add in the ground beef and lamb.
 Cook until browned.

-- When the meat is browned, add in the mixed vegetables, carrots, kidney beans, tomato sauce, worchestire sauce, garlic powder, basil, and parsley.
+- When the meat is browned, add in the mixed vegetables, carrots, kidney beans, tomato sauce, worchestire sauce, granulated garlic, basil, and parsley.
 Sprinkle salt and pepper into the mixture at your discretion.

 - Stir thoroughly and continue cooking until everything is hot.

 - Take a large baking dish and brush some oil around the bottom and sides.